faderskd/faderskd.github.io/_posts/2024-10-14-kafka-producer.markdown

 ### KafkaProducer basic config and usage

 We'll start with something really simple.
 This is the bare minimum configuration and the simplest usage.
-Don't get this tiny example seriously - this code sucks, but we'll improve it later.
+Don't get this tiny example seriously - this code sucks, but we'll improve it.

 ```java
 public class SynchronousAuditProducer implements ProgramLoop {